 1. Sales are conducted by auction according to Belgian law.

 2. The international buyer is due to settle the payment of his/her purchase within 15 days after the last auction day.
 According to the Anti-Money Laundering Act (Art.
 10.3), any total amount of higher than € 3.000 can only be paid by cheque (issued from a Belgian bank), debit card, credit card (Visa or MasterCard) or via bank transfer.

 3. In-house Buyer’s Premium: 25%.
 Please also consult art. nr.
 13 c for more information.

 4. Goods are sold “as is” at the moment of the adjudication.
 Of all potential buyers, and especially of buyers remaining absent during the viewing days and the days of sale, it is expected that they make a request for a ‘CONDITION REPORT’ regarding all items in which they are interested.
-Any request in that matter should reach the auctioneer at least 24 hours before the start of the auction session in which the item(s) shall be sold.
+Any request in that matter should reach the auctioneer at least 48 hours before the start of the auction session in which the item(s) shall be sold.
 After this deadline, no guarantee can be given that the request will be followed up.
 All condition reports are carried out by us with the utmost care.
 No one is infallible, which is why damage may be overlooked by the auction house.
-This lacuna in data in a CR about damage of any kind in a CR, by the buyer, may not be considered as irrevocable.
+This lacuna in data in a CR about damage of any kind should not be considered as intentional by the buyer.